Texas Prompt Payment Law

 If the payee on hold is a UTSA employee pursuing reimbursement for a business-related expense, the Vendor Hold Procedures above will be followed.

 Payment will not be issued if the payee has requested a cash advance in the form of a direct deposit or a check.
-A Travel Advance Card (TAC) will be issued in its place upon the completion and approval of a TAC Request.
 If upon completion of the trip, the payee has been released from hold, then an Expense Report will be processed to reimburse any additional out-of-pocket expenses as authorized by the department.
 If the payee remains on hold and payment is not released, then the Vendor Hold Procedures above will be followed; however, even if a payee is on State hold, all Expense Reports are required to be processed and settled timely according to UTSA's Financial Guideline — Travel Reimbursement.

 UTSA will follow the offset order process established by the State Comptroller if the vendor on hold or payee has multiple holds.
 For further information, see the State Comptroller’s Reporting of State Debts and Hold Offset Procedures (APS 028) and Texas Government Code Chapter 403 Comptroller of Public Accounts, §0551 Deductions for Repayment of Certain Debts or Tax Delinquencies (f).